Home > FAQ

 Controlling Font Sizes In Your Browser Top

-Until Netscape and Microsoft can "read from the same page", controlling font sizes in your browser will be a never ending battle.
+Until all browsers (particularly Microsoft's Internet Explorer) adhere to the industry standards, controlling font sizes in your browser may be a never-ending battle.
 However, if you are troubled by font sizes that are either too small or too large, the problems may relate to your settings, not necessarily to that of any particular website.
 There are two basic settings that you can control: font preferences in your browser and your monitor (screen) resolution.

 You can control your font preferences in your browser.
 This will not affect your viewing of all websites, as some sites have "hardcoded" the size they want you to see, even if it is too small to see!

-To make temporary changes, in both Netscape and Explorer, on the main menu, click on View and you will see a font size menu item.
-Adjust as necessary, but note the original setting before changing it.
-In some versions of the programs, these changes will "stick"; in others they will revert to their previous settings when you next use the browser.
+To make temporary changes, in most browsers, on the main menu of the browser, click on View and you will see a Font Size menu item.
+Adjust as necessary, but write down the original setting information before changing it.
+In some versions of the programs, these changes will "stick"; in others they will revert to their previous settings when you next restart the browser.

-For lasting changes, in Netscape, use the main menu to go to Edit, Preferences....
-Click on Appearance, Fonts.
+For lasting changes, in some browsers, use the main menu of the browser to go to Edit, Preferences....
+Click on [probably different names from one browser to the next, but you get the idea] Appearance, Fonts.
 There you will see specific settings for Fixed and Variable width fonts.
+Again, write down the original settings information before changing it.

 Disclaimer: As with anything that has to do with computers, things can go wrong.
 Do not attempt anything with which you are not comfortable.
 One should always have backups of data (every year several clients bemoan their lost data).